jlyonsmith/git_extra_rs/README.md

 ## Installation

-_The current release is only tested on macOS_.
+> The current release is only tested on macOS.
+In v2 the name of the executable has been changed to `git-extra` from `git_extra` so that the `git` command sees it as a new `extra` command.

 Download and install with: